Illiam Dhone: Vandals Strike In The Wrong Place

 A ruined structure which post-dates the Dhone execution at the site at Hango Hill has been daubed with obscene graffiti.
 In addition walls and a roadway nearby have also been targeted.

 It is unclear if the vandalism is anti-nationalist but given that the actions occurred just days before Manx nationalist gather at the site to commemorate the execution of Illiam Dhone it seems deliberately timed.

 Unlike when anti-colonial slogans were daubed around the Isle of Man two years ago the police and media have been very low-key over the event.
 The vandalism was reported on internet web forums for days before any acknowledgement from the police or any report in the media.

-Voir aussi : Alba: Boost For Gaelic Education par Celtic LeaguePolice are reported to have a presence at the Hill to deter any further attacks but it seems highly unlikely that the perpetrators will strike again so it's a case of `locked stable doors'.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeaguePolice are reported to have a presence at the Hill to deter any further attacks but it seems highly unlikely that the perpetrators will strike again so it's a case of `locked stable doors'.

 The Isle of Mans English Police Chief who was very vocal in the past, threatening dire consequence, when pro-independence slogans were daubed around the Island has been strangely silent about the matter.

 If the slogan-daubing is anti-nationalist it marks a new twist in political agitation in Mann.
 It also shows a degree of ignorance over Manx history and the death of the Martyr as the ruined structure targeted was constructed over a 100 years after the death of Illiam Dhone.